yaleman/pyaussiebb/README.md

 For more, check out the module.

 # AsyncIO version

 You can replace `from aussiebb import AussieBB` with `from aussiebb.asyncio import AussieBB` and you'll get an `aiohttp`-powered version.
 The only difference in this case is that you have to explicitly call `login()` for reasons.

+If you hit the rate limit it'll raise a `RateLimit` exception.
+I haven't put that functionality into the blocking version yet, since ... that tends not to hit it. 🤣

 # Example service tests I've seen